Skip to content

 Why did we open-source our inference engine?
 Read the post

 Reranking improves search quality by scoring query-document pairs with cross-attention.
-Cross-encoders see both query and document together, enabling deeper semantic matching than embedding similarity alone.
+Unlike embedding similarity, a cross-encoder sees both the query and document together in a single forward pass, which enables deeper semantic matching and more accurate relevance scoring.

 from sie_sdk import SIEClient